• Skip to primary navigation

 Using a canner on a glass cooktop

 The Presto canner has a smaller bottom than the canner itself (as shown in the picture above).
 It’s important to ensure that the bottom of the canner, which actually touches the cooktop, matches the burner’s size.
 If they don’t match, the range may overheat.
 Even though the canner is large, I do not use it on my larger burner; instead, I use the smaller burner that is appropriately covered by the canner’s bottom.
-Be sure to check the size of your canner’s bottom to confirm you’re using the correct burner size.
+Be sure to check the size of your canner’s bottom to confirm you’re using the correct element size.
 If you’re unsure, measure both the elements on the stove and the bottom of the canner.
 Then choose the one that is closest to the canner bottom size.

 When the burner is fully covered, you can safely use the high setting, and the glass should not overheat.